aish2212/Epai_aish2212_Session5/README.md

 	  - km/hr to m/s
 	  - km/hr to m/m
 	  - km/hr to m/day
-      - km/hr to m/hr is proper or not.
+      - km/hr to m/hr are proper or not.

 - test_speed_converter_ft_ms_s_m_hr_day
     - test speed conversion from